 - 2.1 The Trustee is responsible for the investment of the Section's assets but is permitted to delegate execution of these responsibilities.
 When determining which decisions to delegate, the Trustee has taken into account whether it has the appropriate training and is able to secure the necessary expert advice in order to take an informed decision.
 The Trustee's ability to execute the decision effectively is also taken into account.
-Details of the Trustee's duties and responsibilities are included in the Appendix. - 2.2 The Trustee has established the Investment Sub-Committee ("ISC") to focus on investment issues.
-Details of the ISC's duties and responsibilities are included in separate Terms of Reference. - 2.3 The Trustee has appointed an Investment Consultant to advise the Trustee and the ISC as to the setting, implementation and monitoring of the investment policy. - 2.4 The Trustee has chosen to delegate day-to-day management of the Section's investments to a number of Investment Managers, in accordance with Section 34 of the Pensions Act 1995.
-The terms of each Investment Manager's appointment are contained in the Investment Management Agreement between the Investment Manager and the Trustee and, where applicable, in the governing documentation of pooled vehicles. - 2.5 The Trustee has appointed a Performance Measurer independent of the Section's Investment Managers. - 2.6 The Custodian is responsible for the safekeeping of the Section's assets and performs the associated administrative duties (e.g. trade settlement, dividend collection, corporate actions, tax reclamation and proxy voting).
+Details of the Trustee's duties and responsibilities are included in the Appendix. - 2.2 The Trustee has established the Strategic, Investment and Funding Sub-Committee ("SIF") to focus on investment issues.
+Details of the SIF's duties and responsibilities are included in separate Terms of Reference. - 2.3 The Trustee has appointed a Strategic Investment Consultant to advise the Trustee and the SIF as to the setting, implementation and monitoring of the investment policy. - 2.4 The Trustee has chosen to delegate day-to-day management of the Section's investments to BlackRock Investment Management (UK) Limited ("The Manager") to manage the Plan's assets in line with the Investment Management Agreement between the Trustee and the Manager (the "IMA"), in accordance with Section 34 of the Pensions Act 1995. - 2.5 The Trustee has reflected its investment strategy and investment objective in the IMA with the Manager whereby, within certain permitted ranges, the Manager determines an appropriate asset allocation which seeks to achieve the investment objective.
+In doing so the Manager takes into account the restrictions contained within the IMA, which outlines the parameters the Manager must operate within.
+The IMA is subject to change over time as the strategy evolves. - 2.6 The Custodian is responsible for the safekeeping of the Section's assets and performs the associated administrative duties (e.g. trade settlement, dividend collection, corporate actions, tax reclamation and proxy voting).
 The details of the Custodian's appointment and duties are set out in the contract between the Trustee and the Custodian.